Skip to content

 Known extensions

-Extension name Purpose Status
+Extension name Path names Hardened gate paths Purpose Status

 decrypt Dapp-side encrypted storage.
 Wallet provides a public key; dapp encrypts data for storage and sends decrypt_request messages when the data is needed.
 Proposed